 4. Stay Positive

 Try your best not to fight—often easier said than done—your kids have likely seen enough of that to last a lifetime.
 Don’t badmouth your ex in front of, or especially to your kids.

 You don’t have to like your ex, but for the kids, try to keep your emotions in check.
 It’s isn’t always simple, but bitterness doesn’t do anyone any good, and your kids first and foremost.

 5. Love Your Kids

 The parent with primary physical custody may feel overwhelmed by taking care of everything.
 On the other hand, if you only see your kids every other weekend, it can make you feel isolated.
-It’s easy to focus on these aspects, but it’s vital to remind your kids how much you care about them.
+It’s easy to focus on these aspects and wallow, but it’s vital to remind your kids how much you care about them.

 Even though you may have unequal parenting time, each parent remains a key part of the child’s life.
 Remind them that they’re loved and cared for.
 Show them and tell them how much they mean to you.

 Co-parenting after divorce isn’t always easy, but there are ways to make it work.
 These are just a few tools and strategies that may prove useful, though you’ll have to see what works best for you and your situation.

 If nothing else, remember that your kids are what’s most important.
 Keep that in mind and you’re at least on the right track.